Jinius review 2026: what is this business platform for?

 For suppliers: easy identification of tenders, online status tracking, simplified responses and opportunities to increase revenue.

 The Jinius ecosystem allows businesses to create a professional profile, build a digital network and connect with new partners, suppliers or customers.
-This is the "business network" dimension of the platform, complementing the transactional services.
+This is the "business network" dimension of the platform, complementing the transactional services and reinforcing the marketplace effect.

 The platform explicitly targets businesses of all sizes and all sectors.
 In practice, it is particularly relevant in the following situations:

-- an SME wanting to sell online without building its own e-commerce infrastructure;
+- an SMB wanting to sell online without building its own e-commerce infrastructure;

 - a company managing a high volume of supplier invoices and seeking to automate reconciliation;